f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

   - **Call1**: will filter messages matching the call1 area value either in the call1 or call2 areas
   - **Call2**: same as above but taking the call2 value
   - **Loc**: will filter messages matching the value in the locator (loc) area
+  - **Country**: will filter messages matching the value in the country area
   - **Info**: will filter values starting with "OSD" or not starting with "OSD" thus filter messages decoded via OSD or not

 <h3>C.5: Band preset selection</h3>